The Untouchable (album): Commercial performance

-The album debuted at number one on the Billboard 200, becoming Scarface's sole album to reach that position; it also peaked atop the Top R&B/Hip-Hop Albums chart for two weeks, giving him his second number one album on that chart.
-The album sold 169,000 copies in its first week, and was certified Platinum by the RIAA on May 16, 1997.
+In the United States, the album debuted at number one on the Billboard 200, becoming Scarface's sole album to reach that position; it also peaked atop the Top R&B/Hip-Hop Albums chart for two weeks, giving him his second number-one album on that chart.
+The album sold 169,000 copies in its first week, and was certified Platinum by the Recording Industry Association of America on May 16, 1997.

-The album's lead single "Smile", featuring 2Pac, reached number 12 on the Billboard Hot 100 and is Scarface's only single to go Gold.
+Its lead single "Smile" reached number 12 on the Billboard Hot 100 and was certified gold by the RIAA on August 8, 1997.
+The album's second single, "Game Over", made it to number 34 on the UK singles chart and number 50 on the New Zealand singles chart.
+The song "Mary Jane" was released as a promotional single.